shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 #### 6.1 Handling Potential Non-Compliance or Rights Issues by a Licensee

-The VOD Reaction License aims for clarity, but misunderstandings or mistakes can occur.
-Clause 8 of the License states that if a Licensee fails to comply with any condition, their rights under the License terminate automatically.
+The VOD Reaction License Version 0.3 aims for clarity, but misunderstandings or mistakes can occur.
+Section 8 of the License states that if a Licensee fails to comply with any condition, their rights under the License terminate automatically.
 This means their permission to use your VODs in their Derivative Work technically ceases.
 However, this automatic termination doesn't always mean that the only option is immediate deletion of the Licensee's Derivative Work.
 Open communication can often lead to a resolution:

-* Identify the Issue: If you (the Licensor) become aware of a Derivative Work that appears to violate the terms of your VOD Reaction License (e.g., improper attribution, use of uncleared third-party content by the Licensee that affects your grant-back rights as per Clause 4.e.iv, publication on a non-Permitted Platform), the first step is to verify the issue.
+* Identify the Issue: If you (the Licensor) become aware of a Derivative Work that appears to violate the terms of your VOD Reaction License Version 0.3, the first step is to verify the issue.
+Examples of non-compliance could include:
+  * Improper attribution to you.
+  * Publication on a non-Permitted Platform.
+  * Failure to provide a "Provided Copy" upon your request that meets the specific requirements of Section 3.d of the License (e.g., the copy is incomplete regarding your VOD usage from their "Published Version," contains edits beyond the permitted copyright clearance, or lacks notification for lost important content).
+  * Inclusion of uncleared third-party content by the Licensee in the "Provided Copy" which breaches their warranty under Section 4.e.iv of the License.
 * Communicate with the Licensee: Reach out to the Licensee.
 Explain your concern clearly and politely.
 Often, non-compliance might be due to a misunderstanding rather than malicious intent.
 * Possible Resolutions (Beyond Automatic Termination and Takedown):
-  * Correction by Licensee: The Licensee might be able to correct the issue (e.g., fix attribution, re-edit to remove or replace problematic third-party content they added, move the content to a Permitted Platform).
-If they do so promptly to your satisfaction, you might, at your discretion, choose to consider the matter resolved and allow continued publication.
+  * Correction by Licensee: The Licensee might be able to correct the issue (e.g., fix attribution, move the content to a Permitted Platform, or re-prepare and re-submit a "Provided Copy" that meets the requirements of Section 3.d of the License).
+If they do so promptly to your satisfaction, you might, at your discretion, choose to consider the matter resolved and allow continued publication or accept the corrected Provided Copy.
 This is often the simplest path.
   * New, Separate Agreement or Understanding: Even if the original VOD Reaction License technically terminated due to the breach, alternative arrangements might be possible:
     * For Corrected or Partially Used Content: If the Licensee corrects their Derivative Work (e.g., by removing the problematic third-party content), you and the Licensee can reach a new, separate understanding or grant specific permission for that corrected version to remain public.
 Similarly, you might agree that only certain "clean" portions of the original Derivative Work can continue to be used or be re-edited for publication under a new understanding.
 This new understanding would operate outside the terms of the original VOD Reaction License that was breached.
     * For Continued Use of Content with Uncleared Third-Party Materials (Requires Consent from *All* Relevant Rights Holders): If the breach involved the Licensee including third-party copyrighted material (e.g., music, video clips not originating from your VODs) for which they did not secure the necessary rights to grant back to you for your reuse, and if the desire is for the Derivative Work to remain available *with that third-party material still included*, then any new agreement or permission would require the explicit consent not only from You (the Licensor) and the Licensee, but critically, also from the original copyright holder(s) of that embedded third-party material.
 Simply agreeing between You and the Licensee is insufficient if third-party rights are involved and those rights holders have not authorized the continued use by both the Licensee and potentially You (if you reuse the Derivative Work).
 Securing these permissions can be complex and may require direct licensing from those third-party copyright holders.
-* Financial Responsibility for Uncleared Third-Party Content in Derivative Works Used Under Grant-Back:
+* Financial Responsibility for Uncleared Third-Party Content in Derivative Works Used Under Grant-Back (Corresponds to License Section 4.e.iv):
-    * It's important to remember that under the VOD Reaction License, specifically Clause 4.e.iv, your Licensee provides a representation and warranty that their Derivative Work (including any third-party content they incorporated into it) has all necessary rights cleared for your reuse under the grant-back terms.
+  * It's important to remember that under the VOD Reaction License Version 0.3, specifically Section 4.e.iv, your Licensee provides a representation and warranty that the "Provided Copy" (as defined and prepared according to Section 3.d of the License) has all necessary rights cleared for your reuse under the grant-back terms.
-    * Despite this, situations may arise where this warranty is breached.
-For instance, if you (the Licensor) reuse a Licensee's Derivative Work under the grant-back and a third-party rights holder subsequently contacts you demanding usage fees or other compensation due to uncleared content within that Licensee's Derivative Work, the VOD Reaction License framework anticipates that the ultimate financial responsibility for such costs rests with the Licensee.
+  * This means if you (the Licensor) reuse the "Provided Copy" furnished by the Licensee and a third-party rights holder subsequently contacts you demanding usage fees or other compensation due to uncleared content within that Provided Copy, the License framework anticipates that the ultimate financial responsibility for such costs rests with the Licensee due to their breach of this specific warranty.
   * In such a scenario, you would typically need to address the third-party claim.
-You would then have grounds to seek reimbursement or compensation from the Licensee for the costs you incurred (such as usage fees paid, settlements, or reasonable legal expenses) based on their breach of the warranty provided in Clause 4.e.iv.
-Clearly communicating this expectation and the basis for it (the Licensee's warranty) can be important.
-As always, discussing how to handle such potential liabilities and recovery with legal counsel when adopting and operationalizing this license is advisable.
+You would then have grounds to seek reimbursement or compensation from the Licensee for the costs you incurred (such as usage fees paid, settlements, or reasonable legal expenses) based on their breach of the warranty provided in Section 4.e.iv regarding the Provided Copy.
+  * Important Note on Using the "Published Version" Directly: If you choose to reuse the Licensee's "Published Version" (the one they publicly distributed) directly, without having requested or received the specific "Provided Copy" prepared under the strict conditions of Section 3.d, be aware that the Licensee's explicit warranty in Section 4.e.iv is tied to the "Provided Copy."
+While the Licensee has general responsibilities for their public content (under Section 3.e of the License), your strongest contractual basis for seeking reimbursement from the Licensee for *your* reuse issues under the grant-back is when relying on the warranted "Provided Copy."
 * Your Discretion: As the Licensor, the decision on how to handle non-compliance ultimately rests with you.
 While the license provides for automatic termination for a breach, fostering a positive and collaborative community often involves dialogue and giving creators a reasonable chance to rectify mistakes where appropriate.
 However, for serious, repeated, or bad-faith breaches, relying on the termination clause and requesting removal of the content might be necessary to protect your rights and the integrity of your licensing approach.

 The goal is to balance the enforcement of your license terms with practical community management.
 Having a clear license helps set expectations, and open communication can help resolve many issues constructively.
 While the immediate termination of this license due to a Licensee's non-compliance might sound strict, such situations will typically require discussion between the Licensor and Licensee regardless.
 Following such discussions, the Licensor can always choose to grant new, separate permissions to the Licensee, operating outside the terms of this original license.
 Therefore, this automatic termination provision is not intended to create a major practical hurdle.

 #### 6.2 Handling Non-Compliance by the Licensor When Reusing a Licensee's Derivative Work